This is how I roll…

 I occasionally write sponsored posts on this blog.
-This means I’m paid to write a post about a particular subject or product.
+This means I’m paid (or compensated) to write a post about a particular subject or product.
 What usually happens is the client gives me an outline, and I write around that to suit myself and my blog content.
 The main reason I accept sponsored posts to cover the costs of hosting this website, and sometimes because I have something special I want to do with my family.
 I accept posts which are relevant to my blog and I write how I like.
 If I am paid to write a blog post, I will tell my readers at the beginning of the post.

-Giveaways are a whole lot of fun!
 I’m not paid to run giveaways (unless it’s with a sponsored post).
 What I like to do is weave the product into a interesting and relevant post.
 The client provides the giveaway product or service.

 Here’s an example:

 I absolutely adore Lunch Boxes With Love products, so when Cath approached me with a giveaway opportunity, I was excited because I knew my readers would love the products too.
 The post is helpful, not purely a review, and the giveaway opportunity was a lot of fun.

 Email address are required for giveaways as a method of contact.
 Your email will not be used for spam or sold to a third party.

 I rarely review products on my blog.
 If I receive a complementary product to try, I’ll tell you.
 I only write about products I like and fit into my blog content.
 I don’t get paid for product reviews.

 The client approached me with their product, and I loved it and wanted to review it.